baptistelaget/vci-directory-continuous-verification/README.md

 # VCI Directory Continuous Verification Scripts

-This project contains a seried of scripts that will
+This project contains a script that will

 - Fetch the list of trusted issuers from the [VCI Directory](https://github.com/the-commons-project/vci-directory)
 - Verify the validity of each link, i.e. can a GET request can be made to the list